Real-Dev-Squad/website-api-contracts/progress/README.md

   - taskId : Specifies the ID of the Task whose progress we are interested in
   - startDate : Specifies the start date of the date range in ISO 8601 format (e.g. "2023-05-15").
 Only progress data on or after this date will be included in the results.
   - endDate : Specifies the end date of the date range in ISO 8601 format (e.g. "2023-05-24").
 Only progress data on or before this date will be included in the results.
+    Note: The date should be in the ISO 8601 format i.e YYYY-MM-DD
 - **Body**
   None
 - **Headers**